wcharlesknight/active-record-practice-model-class-methods-lab/README.md

 That's what it's good at.
 That's what it likes to do.
 It has sacrificed some capabilities in order to do other capabilities ***extremely well***.

-If you use this code:
+Take a look at this code:

 ```ruby
 doctors = Doctor.all
 first_six_drs = doctors[0..5]
 ```

-You will get you six doctors by using _RUBY_ to "section off" six doctors using Ruby's range method (`[]`).
+Here we are using _RUBY_ to "section off" six doctors by using Ruby's range method (`[]`).
 But under the covers we asked the database for **all** the doctors and then took six of them.
 Wouldn't it make more sense to ask the database to get us ***only*** six `Doctor`s in the first place?
 That's what the following code does:

 ```ruby
 Doctor.limit(6).to_a